Provider Requirements and Service Limitations

 If the provider plans to transport the recipient in his private vehicle, at the time of

-enrollment, the provider must be able to show proof of valid: 1) driver’s license,
+enrollment, the provider must be able to show proof of valid: 1) driver’s license, 2) car

-responsible for keeping this documentation up-to-date.
+keeping this documentation up-to-date.

 *Indicates reimbursement documentation.

-Companion services are provided in accordance with an outcome on the
+Companion services are provided in accordance with an outcome on the recipient’s

-recipient’s support plan and are not merely a diversion.
+support plan and are not merely a diversion.

 If the provider plans to transport the recipient in his private vehicle, at the time of

-enrollment, the provider must be able to show proof of valid: 1) driver’s license, 2)
+enrollment, the provider must be able to show proof of valid: 1) driver’s license, 2) car

-responsible for keeping this documentation up-to-date.
+keeping this documentation up-to-date.

-Companion services providers are not reimbursed separately for transportation
+Companion services providers are not reimbursed separately for transportation and

-are included in the basic rate.
+included in the basic rate.

 Companion Provider Requirements

-Independent vendors are not required to be licensed, certified, or registered
+Independent vendors are not required to be licensed, certified, or registered if they bill

-if they bill for and are reimbursed only for services personally rendered.
+for and are reimbursed only for services personally rendered.

-Minimum qualifications for a companion include: be at least 18 years of age
+Minimum qualifications for a companion include: be at least 18 years of age and have

-and have one year of experience working in a medical, psychiatric, nursing
+one year of experience working in a medical, psychiatric, nursing or child care setting, or

-or child care setting, or in working with recipients having developmental
+in working with recipients having developmental disabilities.
+College, vocational or

-institution can substitute at the rate of 30 semester, 45 quarter or 720
+technical training from an accredited institution can substitute at the rate of 30

-classroom hours for the required experience.
+semester, 45 quarter or 720 classroom hours for the required experience.

-shall be maintained on file for review.
-The provider is responsible for all
+Proof of annual or required updated training shall be maintained on file for review.
+The

-training requirements outlined in the Core Assurances.
+provider is responsible for all training requirements outlined in the Core Assurances.

 Note: Refer to the Core Assurances in Appendix A for the provider training